brucesdad13/autonomous-picar-x/README.md

-# PiCar-X Final Project
+# Autonomous PiCar-X: Autonomous Driving with HSV-Based Lane Detection

-This repository contains all configuration and notebook resources needed to reproduce my PiCar-X v2 final project on the Raspberry Pi 5.
+This repository contains all configuration and notebook resources needed to reproduce my PiCar-X v2 autonomous driving project on the Raspberry Pi 5.

 ---